HAS-Tools-2023/Course-Materials23/Assignments/Week1_Section0.1_GitHub.md

    - Select 'tab separated'

 - The data will load in a new tab of your browser.
 Right click and save it as a *streamflow_week1.txt* file in the *data* folder of your **homework repo** ((i.e. not the main class repo)).

-### 2. Import the data into Excel to look at it
-- Open a new Excel workbook and copy and paste the text file into it.
+- You can then Open a new Excel workbook and copy and paste the text file into it.
 - Use the `text to columns` option in the `data menu` and select `delimited` and by `tabs` to separate the data into columns (If tab doesn't work you can also delimit by `space`)
-- Save your workbook as *streamflow_week1.xlsx* in the *assignment_1* folder of **your homework repo** .
+- Save your workbook as *streamflow_week1.xlsx* in the *Homework_Working* folder of **your homework repo** (up to you if you want to create a separate folder for Assignment 1).
 - Read the documentation at the top of the file to understand the format of the data you have downloaded.
 - Look at the streamflow values and decide what your forecasted flows will be (remember no math is expected here, the idea here is just to take a look at the historical flow and use your own judgement to make a forecast).
-You need to make two forecasts all of which should be expressed as average daily flow in cfs (1) flow next week, (2) flow two weeks from now.

 ### 3. Submit your first forecast to the competition
 - [This video](https://youtu.be/wyl1HnnPAwY) provides a walk through of pushing to a repo.